Kenan Kodro

-Kenan Kodro (/bs/; born 19 August 1993) is a professional footballer who plays as a forward for Segunda División club Zaragoza, on loan from Ferencváros.
+Kenan Kodro (/bs/; born 19 August 1993) is a professional footballer who plays as a forward for Super League Greece club OFI, on loan from Ferencváros.
 Born in Spain, he played for the Bosnia and Herzegovina national team.

 Kodro started his professional career at Real Sociedad B, who loaned him to Lagun Onak in 2012.
 Two years later, he joined Osasuna.
 In 2017, he signed with Mainz 05, who sent him on loan to Grasshoppers in 2018.
 Later that year, he was transferred to Copenhagen.
 The following year, Kodro moved to Athletic Bilbao, who loaned him to Valladolid in 2021.
 Later that year, he joined Fehérvár.
-In 2024, he switched to Ferencváros, who sent him on loan to Gaziantep later that year and to Zaragoza in 2025.
+In 2024, he switched to Ferencváros, who sent him on loan to Gaziantep later that year, to Zaragoza in 2025 and to OFI in 2026.

 Kodro made his senior international debut for Bosnia and Herzegovina in 2017, earning 15 caps until 2023.

 Club career

 Early career

 Kodro started playing football at a local club Antiguoko, before joining the youth academy of his hometown team Real Sociedad in 2008.
 He made his professional debut and scored his first professional goal playing for Real Sociedad's reserve squad in 2011 at the age of 18.
 In February 2012, he was sent on a six-month loan to Lagun Onak.